'I will never forgive you': Father wants prison sentence for teenage driver

 He is planning to tell the courts he has spent two years thinking about what he would say to Fiddymont without "malice or hate" in his words and without "pointing the finger and blame on one person" but claims it isn't easy.

 He says his only message to Fiddymont now is: "I hate you, what you have done and the decisions you made that night.
 One day you will have kids of your own and then you will know what it feels like.
 The love you have for your children is different from all other love.
 I truly hope you never experience the grief and heartache I have been through.
-It is every parent's nightmare is to lose their children and have to bury them before you.
+It is every parent's nightmare is to lose their children and have to bury them before you."